mosjs/mos/README.md

 - [glob](https://github.com/isaacs/node-glob): a little globber
 - [meow](https://github.com/sindresorhus/meow): CLI app helper
 - [normalize-newline](https://github.com/sindresorhus/normalize-newline): Normalize the newline characters in a string to `\n`
+- [normalize-path](https://github.com/jonschlinkert/normalize-path): Normalize file path slashes to be unix-like forward slashes.
+Also condenses repeat slashes to a single slash and removes and trailing slashes.
 - [read-pkg-up](https://github.com/sindresorhus/read-pkg-up): Read the closest package.json file
 - [relative](https://github.com/jonschlinkert/relative): Get the relative filepath from path A to path B. Calculates from file-to-directory, file-to-file, directory-to-file, and directory-to-directory.
 - [resolve](https://github.com/substack/node-resolve): resolve like require.resolve() on behalf of files asynchronously and synchronously